Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Numerical Results

 \subsection{Comparison of the Performance for Perfectly Known vs. Estimated Covariance Matrices}

 The performance of the system with perfect knowledge of the covariance matrices shall now be compared to the one when the BS disposes not the true DL channel covariance matrices but an estimate thereof.
 For the estimation procedure, we use the extrapolation approach proposed in our previous work \cite{Donia_WSA20}.
 In a few words, this approach consists of exploiting a reciprocity relationship between the UL and DL covariance matrices in order to estimate the DL covariance matrices using the UL channel observations.
-From Fig.~\ref{fig:KnownEst} one can see that when estimated covariance matrices are used, a performance degradation of about $1$~bit/channel use in the low power regime is experienced and the gap becomes of a about $2$~bit/channel use in the medium to high power range.
-Nevertheless, we observe that the slope of the curves remains the same for high power values, which confirms the robustness of the applied covariance estimation approach.
+From Fig.~\ref{fig:KnownEst}, one can see that when estimated covariance matrices are used, a performance degradation of about $1$~bpcu in the low power regime is experienced and the gap becomes about $2$~bpcu in the medium to high power range. \\ Nevertheless, we observe that the slope of the curves remains the same for high power values, which confirms the robustness of the applied covariance estimation approach.